Safeguarding Policy

 2. you understand that in the future you must disclose to a senior manager of the CICM Credit Academy if any of the above applied because it may render you unsuitable for the role.

-3. You understand and commit to the CICM Safeguarding Code of Conduct overleaf.
+3. You understand and commit to the CICM Safeguarding Code of Conduct below.

 CICM Safeguarding Code of Conduct